The Worldwide Occurrence of Heart Diseases

 What is Anxiety?

-Anxiety is a common symptom among patients suffering from heart diseases as CHD (coronary heart disease).
+Anxiety is a common symptom among patients suffering from heart diseases such as CHD (coronary heart disease).

 About 20 to 30% of heart disease patients may experience elevated anxiety levels.